Picking the right audio interface for your home studio can be difficult.

 If you don’t yet have a DAW to record into, you might find the included StudioOne Artist software a useful bonus.
 StudioOne is a perfectly usable DAW, and is my go-to if I’m required to track on a non-studio PC.

 + Lots of features in a small package

 + StudioOne Artist included

 – Rear-facing phones output

-Steinberg have included not one, but two free DAWs in the form of Cubase AI (for PC and Mac) and Cubase LE (for iPad).
+Steinberg have included two free DAWs again in the form of Cubase AI (for PC and Mac) and Cubase LE (for iPad).

 A DC power adapter is included.
 You can power the device via USB, but if you need some extra oomph when recording to an iPad with phantom power, you’ll need to plug it into the wall.

 The ‘peak’ LEDS will illuminate red if your signal is coming in too hot.
 Sadly, there’s no general level indication.
 At high levels you may also find a tad more ‘self noise’ than some of the other options on this list.
 You shouldn’t need to crank the inputs loud enough for this to be an issue, though.